hope-data-science/SII/README.md

 # SII
-Codes to reproduce results for paper "Superior Identification Index – Quantifying the capability of academic journals to recognize good research"
+Codes to reproduce results for paper "Superior identification index – Quantifying the capability of academic journals to recognize good research"